oracle-livelabs/developer/dev-ai-app-dev-rel/oraclemcp/oraclemcp.md

 ### What is Oracle MCP (Model Context Protocol)?

 Oracle MCP is a lightweight protocol and tool server that exposes pre-approved database operations as **AI-discoverable tools**.
-In this lab, SQLcl runs with `-mcp` to register those tools so agents (via LangChain and Cohere Command A hosted on OCI GenAI Service) can discover, call, and trace them with guardrails.
+In this lab, SQLcl runs with `-mcp` to register those tools so agents (via LangChain and Cohere Command A hosted on OCI GenAI Service) can discover, call, and trace them **with guardrails**.

 ![mcp](./images/mcp.svg)

-**What business challenges it helps address**
+**What business challenges it helps address:**

 - **Slow delivery across divisions**: Publish a shared, vetted tool catalog once; reuse it in SeerEquities, SeerRetail, SeerEnergy, and beyond.